 - 1. Building Design Standards.
 The building types and associated design standards permitted in the Central Business District are identified below: - a.
 Rowhouse (RH) on Separate Lot as set forth in TABLE 9.4.C.1.A. - b.
 Rowhouse (RH) on Common Lot as set forth in TABLE 9.4.C.1.A. - c.
 Multi-Family Building as set forth in TABLE 9.4.C.1.A. - d.
 Mixed-Use Building as set forth in TABLE 9.4.C.1.B. - e.
 General Commercial Building as set forth in TABLE 9.4.C.1.B. - f.
 Hotel as set forth in TABLE 9.4.C.1.B. - g.
 Gas Station and Convenience Store as set forth in TABLE 9.4.C.1.B, applicable only to substantial redevelopment or renovation of existing vehicle fuel stations with repair or vehicle fuel stations with convenience store pursuant to Section 10.2.A. - h.
 Civic or Community Building as set forth in TABLE 9.4.C.1.C. - 2.
+At the time any application is filed with the PEDB under this Section 10, the applicant shall file a written request with the Building Commissioner to classify any new principal structures that are proposed as part of the application, or any existing structures that are to be expanded or converted to new uses.
+The Building Commissioner shall classify new principal structures as a specific building type based on the definition of each type and upon finding that the structure is substantially similar in placement, height, massing, use, and features to one of the permitted building types for the zoning district where the structure is located.
+The Building Commissioner shall also classify existing structures that are being expanded or converted to new uses under this section.
+If the Building types of this section, the structure is considered nonconforming.
+The Building Commissioner shall respond to such requests, in writing, within twenty days of receipt of the request. - 3.
 Alternative Building Types.
 If the Building Commissioner cannot classify a proposed new building as one of the building types specifically allowed by this section, the building type is subject to issuance of a special permit by the PEDB.
+The PEDB shall determine if the building type is appropriate for the Zoning District, and, if so, determine the building type under TABLES 9.4.C.1A through 9.4.C.1C that most closely resembles the proposed new building, and apply either the standards for that building type or the dimensional standards in Section 6.1 to the new building.
+(Amended 11-14-22)